PinyaColada/Calabruix/README.md

 * Inmortal pieces such as the duck
 * Pieces unable to capture like the frog

-This is a personal project that it will be used in my thesis
+This is a personal project that it was used in my [thesis](https://www.overleaf.com/read/mmtjvwkhhfsb#39014f).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>